What is a Property Limited Partnership?

 Who can invest with us?

-Investors that are well experienced in these types of investments or have experience and qualifications that enables them to fully assess the merits of the investment based on the information we provide;
+Experienced investors or investors who have qualifications that enables them to fully assess the merits of the investment based on the information we provide; or

 High net worth investors that have net assets in the last two years of more than $2M or have held or invested in investments of more than $1M in the last two years; or